MacPython/terryfy/README.rst

 .. _brew: brew.sh
 .. _Macports: www.macports.org

-.. [#du]: The latest python-dateutil (2.1) fails to install on Python 3.3.
+.. [#DU] The latest python-dateutil (2.1) fails to install on Python 3.3.

-.. [#ve]: "virtualenv" identifies the classic virtual environment library available to Python 2 and beyond.  "pyvenv" identifies the virtual environment library included in the standard library starting with Python 3.3.
+.. [#VE] "virtualenv" identifies the classic virtual environment library available to Python 2 and beyond.  "pyvenv" identifies the virtual environment library included in the standard library starting with Python 3.3.